 Amazon Synopsis: Downton Abbey — a sprawling, lavish Edwardian mansion nestled in the Yorkshire landscape — needs an heir.
 Dame Maggie Smith stars as Violet, the stubborn Dowager Countess of Grantham matriarch of Downton.
 Hugh Bonneville stars as her son, the stoic, unflappable Lord Crawley.
 Elizabeth McGovern is his far-sighted American wife, Cora.
 From Academy Award-winner Julian Fellowes.
 This is the original un-edited UK version of the program.

-Where to Watch: You can stream on Amazon Prime or PBS Passport.
-You can also buy on digital or DVD.
+Where to Watch: You can stream on Amazon Prime Video, Peacock, or PBS Passport.
+You can also buy on Digital or DVD.

 Why You Should Watch: The British period drama TV series has become a pop culture phenomenon for a reason.
 The show is unabashedly romantic, entertaining, and fun to watch.
-Don’t be surprised if you find yourself becoming obsessed with it and even planning trips to go see the real Downton Abbey (Highclere Castle).
+Don’t be surprised if you become obsessed with it and even plan trips to see the real Downton Abbey (Highclere Castle).

-Content Note: TV-PG/TV-14 for implied sexuality, mild innuendo, and mild violence.
+Content Note: TV-PG/TV-14 for sensuality, mild innuendo, and mild violence.

 Amazon Synopsis: Dr. Michaela “Mike” Quinn, daughter of a doctor, leaves her stable life in Boston — answering an ad for a town doctor in Colorado Springs.

-Where to Watch: You can stream on Amazon Prime or buy on digital or DVD.
+Where to Watch: Buy on Digital or DVD.